What is a bot?

 - Better email deliverability.
-When bots sneak bogus email addresses into your Infusionsoft application and your application automates emails to those addresses, those email addresses get identified on email compliance filters that flag email senders (like Infusionsoft) as "bad senders."
+When bots sneak bogus email addresses into your Keap application and your application automates emails to those addresses, those email addresses get identified on email compliance filters that flag email senders (like Keap) as "bad senders."
 Even though the majority of email lists contain legitimate emails, the few bogus emails tend to ruin it for the rest of us.
-Preventing bogus emails from entering and being sent from your application will keep Infusionsoft off the "bad senders" list and maintain healthy deliverability to inboxes that are waiting your marketing message.
+Preventing bogus emails from entering and being sent from your application will keep Keap off the "bad senders" list and maintain healthy deliverability to inboxes that are waiting your marketing message.

-How is it being implemented in my Infusionsoft application?
+How is it being implemented in my Keap application?

 Will it apply to every web form?

 The changes made will apply to every web form and existing landing page that gathers customer and prospect information-so long as you don't "opt-out" of this security feature in your web form settings.

 Do I need to do anything to enable this updated security feature?